 So let’s get started with brining and grilling some chicken!

-What You Will Need to Cook Chicken Breast On The Grill
+What You Will Need to Cook Grilled Chicken Breast

 For the Brine

 - 3 tablespoons olive oil

 - An instant read thermometer or remote meat thermometer

 1. Prepare and brine the chicken breast